30 Office Christmas Party Ideas that Everyone Will Love

 If you want to go the extra mile, get some props and costumes to help everyone stay in character.

-Christmas is the perfect time to recognise your staff’s achievements.
+Christmas is the perfect time to recognize your staff’s achievements.
 So, why not roll out a red carpet for your employees and reward them (quite literally) for their hard work?

 Start with your award categories: you could include awards for best dressed, most outgoing, most creative, best team player and, of course, employee of the year.
 Present everyone with certificates and prizes at a formal awards dinner, and end the year on a merry note!